What is Risk Management?

 There are many risks which are an unescapable part of running a woodworking and joinery manufacturing business.
 But what you can measure you can manage.
 So we are urging business owners to make use of the full range of resources that we provide, including our technical and legal helplines, risk assessment services, insurance and business support.

 BWF has drawn up a structured process for business owners to identify the most likely or damaging risks in their joinery manufacturing and woodworking firms.
 The BWF’s Risk Register lists a full range of potential risks relating to people, processes, equipment, environment, property, regulatory compliance, corporate reputation, finance and other areas of business.
-BWF members can access the risk matrix within the BWF's General Business Support Publications.
+BWF members can access the interactive risk register here.

 Through using the tool, a register of risks can be created very quickly and an assessment made about the likely severity and probability of each risk.
 Any unacceptable high risk issues can then be acted on immediately, and longer-term mitigation strategies developed for anything classified as medium risk.